netgroup/abe4jwt/README.md

 ##Install OpenABE first!##

 [OpenABE](https://github.com/zeutro/openabe) is probably the most advanced and performant ABE framework at the time of writing available and it is written in C++.
-Our code relies on it, so the OpenABE framwork need to be **installed** on the machine running the AS, the Proxy and the Client (the RS does not need any crypto).
+Our code relies on it, so the OpenABE framework needs to be **installed** on the machine running the AS, the Proxy and the Client (the RS does not need any crypto).
 The following procedure should work on any Linux compatible machine.

 ```sh